RUSSIAN

 The Alliance expects effective, creative and even visionary proposals and ideas to protect children on the Internet, create and promote positive content, and improve digital literacy among children and adults.

-• "Best Youth Project" for children.
+• "Best Expert Community Project" for organizations

-Applications are submitted remotely by filling out the online form up to and including March 15, 2024.
+Applications are submitted remotely by filling out the online form up to and including March 3, 2025.

 Read the Regulations on Organizing and Conducting the All-Russian Contest for the Safe Digital Childhood Award